Syntra SQL Type Reference

 Reading Copy Schema JSON

-Section titled “Reading Copy Schema JSON”When you click Copy Schema JSON in the Query Explorer, you get output like this for a table (here, accounts):
+Section titled “Reading Copy Schema JSON”Click Copy Schema JSON in the Query Explorer to get output shaped like this (accounts):

 Reading metadata from client drivers